-On Jan.
-9, 2017, we had our annual all-day comfort quilt workshop at the Clifton Park-Halfmoon Library in Clifton Park.
-More than 35 members turned out and we made progress on many quilts that will be donated to children and others in need.
-This event is our January guild meeting.
-Members drop in or stay the day, as we make quilts for that will be distributed to those in need.
-Pizza, salad and drinks are provided by the guild for dinner and treats to share are donated (and always appreciated!) by members
+We have an annual all-day comfort quilt workshop held at the Clifton Park-Halfmoon Library in Clifton Park.
+This event will be our February guild meeting.
+Members, and members of the community, drop in or stay the day, as we make quilts for that will be distributed to those in need.

 Work that benefits our community is one of the most important activities of the guild.
-We have provided hundreds of quilts to those in need, as well as raised funds for local organizations such as the Shenendehowa Helping Hands Food Pantry and the Guardian House for Homeless Female Veterans.
+We have provided hundreds of quilts to those in need as well as helped to raise funds for local organizations such as the Shenendehowa Helping Hands Food Pantry.
 Individual members make quilts at home to donate to this effort and workshops are held so members can work together on quilts.
 This provides an ongoing supply of quilts available to the guild.
 Recipients of the quilts include children and families in need, veterans, infants in the NICU, children and youth who have suffered loss, and local families who suffered because of illness or catastrophe.

 Each kit includes a pattern, precut pieces for the top, sashing (if needed) and borders (if needed), backing and 2 ¼” strips to make double fold binding.
-We’re asking, if at all possible, for you provide the batting.
-If it’s still a hardship for you, just ask, and we’ll give you one, but we will no longer be automatically offering battings at the Comfort Quilts table.
+At the Comfort Quilts table, you can request batting if it did not come with your kit.